Why Am I So Insecure? 20 Ways to Feel Secure From Within

 That’s whether you’re about to take an interview, go into a critical business meeting, or a most anticipated social situation.
 Negativity creeps in and helps talk you out of any self-esteem you might have started with.

-Why am I so insecure about everything?
+Why am I so extremely insecure about everything?
 Let’s see if there are answers.

 Why am I so insecure?

-It’s curious to learn what makes someone insecure.
+It’s curious to learn what makes someone insecure or “What does it mean to be insecure?”
 Have studies been done on groups of people to give us some sort of benchmark to check our level to see if we’re close to normal?

 Is there a medical provision for self-doubt that could be imposed if we’ve gotten somewhat out of control?
-I suppose it would be included in the mental health sciences along with low self-esteem.
+We suppose it would be included in the mental health sciences along with low self-esteem.

 It’s unclear if overcoming insecurity is a universal issue.
 Still, it is known that it will strike anyone at any time for not one particular reason that these individuals are consciously aware of.

-It could be past trauma, a particular rejection, or perhaps a personal habit of setting oneself to too high a standard that’s impossible to achieve and then letting yourself down, or so many other possibilities.
+It could be past trauma, a particular rejection, a personal habit of setting oneself to a too-high standard that’s impossible to achieve and then letting oneself down, or any of many other possibilities.

-Often insecurity and self-doubt occur due to something unpleasant taking place, something that maybe resulted in trauma.
+Insecurity and self-doubt may occur due to something unpleasant taking place, something that may result in trauma.
 Insecurities in a relationship are usual to a degree.

-Going beyond that can bring a concern to the partnership.
-The person experiencing the emotion tends to reach a point of panic, needing constant reassurance and becoming too great a demand for their mate.
+Going beyond that can cause concern for the partnership.
+The person experiencing the emotion tends to reach a point of panic, need constant reassurance, and become too demanding of their mate.

-What causes insecurity can be numerous, but one of the primary reasons for battling insecurity is poor self-confidence or lacking self-esteem.
+There can be numerous causes of insecurity, but one of the primary reasons for battling insecurity is poor self-confidence or lack of self-esteem.
 Having a poor sense of self forces you to believe that others view you similarly.

-That makes it difficult to understand that someone would genuinely find you a valuable mate to carry on a romantic partnership, disbelieving them when they declare their love, waiting instead for their departure.
-Therefore, you are paranoid with any disagreement believing it to be the “end.”
+That makes it difficult to understand that someone would genuinely find you a valuable mate to carry on a romantic partnership.
+You disbelieve them when they declare their love, waiting instead for their departure.
+Therefore, you are paranoid about any disagreement, believing it to be the “end.”

 2. Trauma